maxeem89/login/README.md

 ## Laravel Auth

-#### Laravel Auth is a Complete Build of Laravel 8 with Email Registration Verification, Social Authentication, User Profiles Built on Bootstrap 4.
+#### Laravel Login is a Complete Build of Laravel 9 with Registration Verification.

 #### Table of contents
 - [About](#about)